Elon Musk's 'Scientific Method' - Slashdot

 Science proposes hypotheses and then proceeds to test them with experiments, observations, and analyses.
 A consensus, if any, occurs after such studies produce consistent conclusions.
 But the consensus is not the science.
 It is the collective opinion on the current state of knowledge.

-The scientific method will become outdated only when another method is discovered that does a better job of capturing our knowledge of the nat
+The scientific method will become outdated only when another method is discovered that does a better job of capturing our knowledge of the natural world in a useful way.
+I'm not holding my breath for that to happen.

 Re: (Score:2)